 The "Width" of Attention During Search

 A curious, but often replicated (e.g., Hout & Goldinger, 2010), finding in visual search is that observers have better incidental memory for distractors when the search task is relatively challenging (e.g., when they're looking for a poorly specified target, or searching for multiple targets at one time).
 One explanation for this is that, when search templates are poorly specified, there is a greater likelihood for distractors to share a feature with the template, and capture attention.
 Another explanation is that observers simply allocate more attentional resources to the search display when they know that the task is challenging.
 Juan Guevara Pinto and I tested these hypotheses across several RSVP search tasks during which peripheral distractors occasionally appeared at various eccentricities off center.
 If challenging search involves greater search stream attention, observers should be more likely to miss peripheral distractors, right?
 That's exactly what we found!
 We also found that search performance was correlated with incidental distractor recognition, further confirming that observers do well because of enhanced search stream attention.
-Juan presented these results at VSS this year.
+Juan presented these results at VSS last year.

 Unfamiliar Face Matching has Amnesia